loning/universe/02_basic_concepts.md

 \end{cases}
 $$

+- **Effective Quantum Entanglement**: Entanglement that classicalizes into knowledge;
+- **Ineffective Quantum Entanglement**: Entanglement that classicalizes into entropy.

-### High-dimensional and Low-dimensional Information
+### 7. High-dimensional and Low-dimensional Information

-Distinguished by classicalization efficiency:
+Information types distinguished by classicalization efficiency:

 - **High-dimensional Information** (easy to classicalize):